hmil/RosHTTP/README.md

 ## Known limitations

+- Some headers cannot be set in the browser ([list](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name)).
 - There is no way to avoid redirects in the browser.
 This is a W3C spec.
-- Chrome does not allow userspace handling of a 407 status code (ie: it is treated like a network error). see https://bugs.chromium.org/p/chromium/issues/detail?id=372136
+- Chrome does not allow userspace handling of a 407 status code.
+It is treated like a network error.
+See [chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=372136).

 ## Changelog